tkuhn/tkuhn.github.com/index.md

 ### About Me

-I am a postdoctoral associate at Yale working on controlled natural languages, knowledge representation and text/image mining.
-In addition, my fields of interest include artificial intelligence, the semantic web, bioinformatics, rule systems, and computational semantics.
+I am a postdoc working on the semantic web, knowledge representation, controlled natural languages, artificial intelligence, computational linguistics, and bioinformatics.

 Me on other sites: